North Carolina Sales and Use Tax

 If you are not sure if you have established nexus in North Carolina, you can usually get free help by contacting the North Carolina Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in North Carolina.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in North Carolina
+Special rules applying to North Carolina sales tax and use taxes?

 - Shipping is taxable.